Sm0k367/story-board/README.md

 Plug into a real Rasa chatbot, test wild prompts
 Swap in your own image models or video renderers Deploy anywhere & show off what Hollywood could never imagine “Storyboards are dead.
-Long live StoryWeaver.” 🚀
+Long live StoryBoard.” 🚀